Kotlin/kotlinx-datetime/README.md

 val threeYearsAndAMonthLater = now.plus(DateTimePeriod(years = 3, months = 1), systemTZ)
 ```

-Note that `plus` and `...until` operations require `TimeZone` as a parameter because the calendar interval between
+Note that `plus` and `...until` operations require a `TimeZone` as a parameter because the calendar interval between
 two particular instants can be different, when calculated in different time zones.

 ### Date arithmetic

-The similar operations with date units are provided for `LocalDate` type:
+Similar operations with date units are provided for `LocalDate` type:

 - `LocalDate.plus(number, DateTimeUnit.DateBased)`
 - `LocalDate.plus(DatePeriod)`
 - `LocalDate.until(LocalDate, DateTimeUnit.DateBased)` and the shortcuts `yearsUntil`, `monthUntil`, `daysUntil`
 - `LocalDate.periodUntil(LocalDate): DatePeriod` and `LocalDate.minus(LocalDate): DatePeriod`

-Notice that instead of general `DateTimeUnit` and `DateTimePeriod` we're using their subtypes
+Notice that, instead of the general `DateTimeUnit` and `DateTimePeriod` types, we're using their subtypes
 `DateTimeUnit.DateBased` and `DatePeriod` respectively.
 This allows preventing the situations when
 time components are being added to a date at compile time.